innot/argparseDecorator/docs/source/usage.rst

 The ArgParseDecorator class
 ---------------------------

-To use the argparseDecorator an instance of the :class:`~argparsedecorator.argparse_decorator.ArgParseDecorator` class has to be created.
+To use the argparseDecorator an instance of the :class:`~.argparse_decorator.ArgParseDecorator` class has to be created.

 .. code-block:: python